WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     Current advice from the CVs task team is to only access the CVs via [ESGVOC](https://esgf.github.io/esgf-vocab/).
 This will be subject to change in the future.

+More information about the meaning of these facets is provided in the [global attributes documentation][GlobalAttrs], with further guidance provided on the [Global Attributes page](global_attributes.md).
 The values associated with each facet are standardized through the [CVs][cmipCvs].
 They are used to search the ESGF database and can be found in the global attributes of the data.
 This section provides helpful links and gives a bit more information on a few key facets.

 ### 3.1.
 Source and Variant
-* [List of models][sourcelist]
+* [List of models][sourcelist] (coming soon)
-* [Essential Model Documentation (EMD)][emd]
+* [Essential Model Documentation (EMD)][emd] (coming soon)

 The Essential Model Documentation (EMD) contains a high-level description intended to contain information on model formulation that can be easily compared between different models.
 EMD pages contain links to more in-depth model documentation for each source.